Eamon Corbett: Politics

-Eamon Corbett (died 21 August 1945) was an Irish Fianna Fáil politician.
 He was elected to Dáil Éireann as a Fianna Fáil Teachta Dála (TD) for the Galway constituency at a 1935 by-election caused by the death of Martin McDonogh of Fine Gael.
 He lost his seat at the 1937 general election.
 He was re-elected for the Galway West constituency at the 1943 general election.
 He did not contest the 1944 general election.